jessicaslaughter/c-exercises/README.md

 # c-exercises
-Honestly these should be under practice I just haven't moved them over oops
+Honestly these should be under practice I just haven't moved them over oops...